apache/nuttx/README.txt

 Refreshing Configurations
 -------------------------

   Configurations can get out of date.
-As new configurations are added or removed, the contents of a default configuration can become out of synch with the build systems.
-Hence, it is a good practice to "refresh" each configuration before making.
+As new configuration settings are added or removed or as dependencies between configuration settings change, the contents of a default configuration can become out of synch with the build systems.
+Hence, it is a good practice to "refresh" each configuration after configuring and before making.
 To refresh the configuration, use the NuttX Configuration Tool like this:

     make oldconfig

+  AFTER you have instantiated the NuttX configuration as described above.
+  The configuration step copied the .config file into place in the top-level NuttX directory; 'make oldconfig' step will then operate on that .config file to bring it up-to-date.

-  If you configuration is out of date, you will be prompted to resolve the issues detected by the configuration tool, that is, to provide values for the new configuration options in the build system.
-Doing this can save you a lot of problems down the road due to a bad configuration.
-The NuttX configuration is discussed in the following paragraph.
+  If you configuration is out of date, you will be prompted by 'make oldconfig' to resolve the issues detected by the configuration tool, that is, to provide values for the new configuration options in the build system.
+Doing this can save you a lot of problems down the road due to obsolete settings in the default board configuration file.
+The NuttX configuration tool is discussed in more detail in the following paragraph.

   Confused about what the correct value for a new configuration item should be?
 Enter ? in response to the 'make oldconfig' prompt and it will show